 Don’t be just a boss, instead, play an active role in your employees’ professional development.
 Find out their career goals and look for ways to help them develop necessary skills and experience in their retail role.

 Motivating your staff is important for employee retention.
-According to the JDA Voice of the Store Manager Survey, the second-biggest challenge store managers face is limited staffing.
+According to the Chain Store Age, more than half of retailers indicated staffing was a top concern.
 By keeping your staff engaged, you can help to reduce the prevalence of this issue in your store.

 Looking for more ideas?
 Check out 7 ways to motivate staff and increase productivity